Blogs

 wave

-The full Snapdragon 8 Gen 4, however, is expected to be even more impressive.
-Leaks suggest a 25% CPU performance boost and a 30% GPU performance increase over its predecessor.
-This is attributed to the second-generation Oryon CPU cores and a larger 16MB GPU cache (up from 12MB).
-Support for both LPDDR5X and LPDDR6 RAM further enhances its potential.
-The rumored October 2025 launch date places it squarely in competition with Apple's A18 Pro and MediaTek's next-gen Dimensity chips.
+But wait, there's more!
+The full Snapdragon 8 Gen 4 is supposedly even better.
+Leaked specs point to a 25% CPU performance boost and a whopping 30% GPU performance jump compared to its predecessor.
+They’re attributing this to those snazzy second-generation Oryon CPU cores and a bigger 16MB GPU cache (a bump from 12MB).
+And to top it all off, it’ll support both LPDDR5X and LPDDR6 RAM.
+It's like Qualcomm just keeps adding awesome features!
+They're aiming for an October 2025 launch, putting it head-to-head with Apple's A18 Pro and MediaTek's next-gen Dimensity chips.
+It's going to be a battle!

 FAQ